toastygm/HarnMaster-3-FoundryVTT/README.md

 There are a few things to keep in mind as you are filling out your characters.

+### Description and Biography

+The Description represents readily-apparent information about your character; this information is available to anyone who observes or interacts with your character.
+Any information you would share with others (even if untrue) can be placed in this area, and anyone with even limited access to your character sheet can observe it.

+Your Biography represents your personal characteristics and backstory; those things that are not apparent to others unless you choose to share it.
+This may contain personal motivations as well as personal characteristics.
+Your biography will only be available to those will full access to your character, not to those with only limited access.

+### Diety and Piety

+The assumption is that a character may have one or more religions, and a piety associated with each one.
+If a character is initiated into a religion, they are assumed to have a base ML in the religion (presumably opening at SBx1) representing basic understanding of the rituals and requirements of the religion.

+Piety is therefore assocated with the religion/diety, and is indicated as part of the ritual skill for that diety.
+If you choose to not require characters to have any Ritual skill to get piety, you may simply leave the SB/ML at 0.

 ### Weapon Associated Skill

 A skill in a type of weapon is distinct from the weapon itself.
 For example, you might have skill in Dagger, but you actually have a Knife weapon.
 For a Knife, you use the Dagger skill.
 In the details for each weapon, you will see an input for the Associated Skill.
 This should default to the same name as the weapon, but in many cases you will need to change this to refer to the actual skill used (for example, a Staff might use the "Spear" Associated Skill; or, alternatively, you may have a specific Staff skill that should be used instead).

+Only combat skills may be chosen as an "Associated Skill" for a weapon.

 ### Armor Locations Probability Weight (Prob.
 Weight)

-Hit locations play a big part in the HM3 combat system.
+Hit locations play a big part in the H&acirc;rnMaster combat system.
 In order to correctly calculate hit location, each armor location is designated with a Probability Weight.
 You can think of this as the percentage chance of that location getting hit.
 In that case, the total of all armor location probability weights must add up to 100.

-There are separate probability weights for High, Medium, and Low aiming points.
+There are separate probability weights for High, Mid, and Low aiming points.
 For humanoid characters, if you chose to have the armor locations pre-loaded, these will already be setup to default values.
 For creatures, no armor locations are available so you will need to enter your own armor locations and the probability weights for those.